bhuffy/100-days-of-code/log.md

 **Thoughts**: Today was much better, I'm less stressed even though I had to do a clutch project at the end of the day.
 Maybe that's why coding today felt a little easier; I didn't have to think about anything else or worry about rushing.
 Still a busy week, but excited for spring break in 2 days so I can get a lot of work done.
 The last month of this challenge is going to be difficult outside of school, and certainly test my endurance.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 73: March 16, 2017 (Thursday)

+**Today's Progress**: Worked on FCC Objects.

+**Thoughts**: Objects certainly take a while to learn.
+I need to take some time to follow everything.
+Much different pace than the HTML & CSS, which I suppose is more or less memorization, experimentation, and practice.
+Javascript has been much more complex as of yet.
+Perhaps there are different frameworks for CSS and HTML that make it much harder (or just completely different), but whatever the case, it's a change.
+Love it!

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)